Scarabol/rock-raiders-web/README.md

 - Lava rockies texture not using correct UV coordinates
 - Orange smoke column above lava tiles missing
 - Water and lava animation missing, might use texture UV coords tearing
+- Dynamite screen shake is seen on other end of map
 - Raider scene entity position/rotation not correct when thrown by rocky
 - Numbers above ticking dynamite are not shown correctly sometimes
 - Two buttons in priority list can be hovered/pressed/released at the same time